aaronz1414/kit-platform/README.md

     against the login lib utils function, or in a real application the user profile might be resolved and forwarded along as a header from an upstream service) rather than hard-coding it into the context function.
--   Add pagination to myHistory
+-   Add pagination to myHistory.

 ## Other Notes